Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 3D2W3-8DJM6-YKQRB-B2XDB-TVQHF
 ```

-What we going to do is to install the Windows XP on virtual machine and after that load up the Ubuntu 9 from bootable device and load up the Ubuntu, this Ubuntu will sense the windows and it will ask us to done the installation side by side the Windows and for that he will create partition for it's installation and will setup the GRAB legacy menu for us.
+What we going to do is to install the Windows XP on virtual machine and after that load up the Ubuntu 9 from bootable device and load up the Ubuntu, this Ubuntu will sense the windows and it will ask us to done the installation side by side the Windows and for that he will create partition for it's installation and will setup the GRUB legacy menu for us.

 So first of all I install windows XP on my virtual machine, this task doesn't take long time to do, just run through the installation processes till it finish.